📚

 継続動詞と英語-ingの対比

-It can also mean habit
+It can also mean a habit

 Examples